irinaNMN/tasks-repository/README.md

 This is new responsive layout page with flexbox.

 ### Grid_container_1.html; Grid_container_2.html; Grid_container_3.html; Grid_container_4.html; Grid_container_5.html;

 ### Grid_container_6.html; Grid_container_7.html; Grid_container_8.html; Grid_container_9.html

 These HTML files contain different grid containers with the given layouts.

+### Task_36

+A function to extract numbers from a string.
+Function findCapitalizedWords(str) that returns an array of words that start with a capital letter.
+Function to validate date format according to some special format as for example:
+‘YYYY-MM-DD’.
+Function findDuplicateWords(str) that returns an array of duplicate words in the string and a function to extract the domain from an email.